Pelosi Rejects 'Socialist' Attacks On Her Prescription Drug Bill

 House Speaker Nancy Pelosi unveiled legislation this week that would give the federal government sweeping new authority to regulate and lower the cost of prescription drugs.
 Senate Majority Leader Mitch McConnell, R-Ky., declared the bill dead on arrival and told Politico it amounts to "socialist price controls."

-In an exclusive interview with NPR Pelosi suggested McConnell was in "the pocket of the pharmaceutical industry" and noted that President Trump shares her view that negotiating drug prices is good policy.
+In an exclusive interview with NPR, Pelosi suggested McConnell was in "the pocket of the pharmaceutical industry" and noted that President Trump shares her view that negotiating drug prices is good policy.
 "As the president said in the course of his run for office and since: 'We're going to negotiate like crazy.
 We're going to negotiate like crazy.'
 So perhaps Mitch is talking about the president, as well."

 The speaker distanced herself from the central health care policies of two leading candidates for the 2020 Democratic nomination for president.